Syrian Kurds claim capture of border town from Islamic State

 The Syrian Observatory for Human Rights has said the people who fled did so as a result of the fighting rather than a systematic attempt by the YPG to force them out.
 It also denies Erdogan's assertion that Turkmen were being forced out.

-Turkey is already hosting 1.8 million Syrians, more than any of Syria's other neighbours and one of the biggest refugee populations in a single country anywhere in the world.
+Turkey is already hosting 1.8 million Syrians, more than any of Syria's other neighbors and one of the biggest refugee populations in a single country anywhere in the world.

 The refugees have been fleeing more than four years of civil war which grew out of a March 2011 uprising against President Bashar al-Assad.